About CENTURY 21 Northstar

 Annual 1099 Reporting- We will prepare the required forms and submit to the Internal Revenue Service and to each vendor.

-Each year, C21 Turner’s representatives will attend up to four regular Board meetings and one Annual meeting.
+Each year, C21 Northstar’s representatives will attend up to four regular Board meetings and one Annual meeting.
 We can attend additional meetings for an hourly charge upon request.
 We will send the required notices to all homeowners in advance.

 We will coordinate and attend Annual Meetings, send notices and proxies to homeowners, and assist with the process of electing board members.
 Meeting minutes will be distributed to all homeowners and maintained on our website.